About Elisa (pronounced “Eh-Lisa”)

 Additionally, she asked us (the Search Committee members) to mention one area where we thought GCC had challenges or conflict.
 We were each impressed with her clear-headed understanding that doing our good work and being in community as a congregation necessarily comes with a need to find solutions to difficulties as they arise.

-Elisa is married to Rosanne Hebert, a registered nurse who developed a Faith Community Nursing program and a free foot care clinic as a ministry of United Community Church.
-They have a cat named Ben who they describe as “a dog in a cat costume.”
+Elisa is married to Roshe Hebert (they/them)*, a registered nurse who developed a Faith Community Nursing program and a free foot care clinic as a ministry of United Community Church.
+Their family is made complete by their cat named Ben who they describe as “a dog in a cat costume.”